Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.

 Transactions

-For more information, see Segmenting on transactions.
+If you would like more information, you can visit Segmenting on transactions.

 Member of segment

 You can add a reference segment for the segment that you are creating.
 Reference segments are segments that you use in other segments.
-You can define a basic criteria in a segment and then reuse that criteria in other segments.
-You can add basic segments and advanced segments as reference segments.
+You can define a primary criteria in a segment and then reuse that criteria in other segments.
+You can add basic and advanced segments as reference segments.

 Interests